joshbruce/fourth-earth-raw/public/content.md

 ### Dice pools

-Dice pools adjust probability of success for a given action based on skill proficiency, tools used, and other similar modifiers.
+Dice pools adjust probability of success for a given difficulty based on skill proficiency, tools used, and other similar modifiers.

+Using percentages (instead of fractions) should make this easier to illustrate.

-Consider a difficulty 2, which is a 1/2 probability of success, using a dice pool of 2, which makes the probability 3/4.
-Or, consider a difficulty 20, which is a 1/20, 2 dice in the pool, becomes (just under) a 1/10.
+A difficulty 2 has a 50 percent success probability.
+If, however, there are two dice in the pool, the success probability becomes 75 percent.
+Or, consider a difficulty 20, which has a 5 percent success probability; 2 dice in the pool makes the success probability just under 10 percent.

-Adding dice in Fourth Earth RAW is done through ranks in skills, tools, or both.
-You may decide to other ways for dice to be added to (or subtracted from) the pools.
+Adding dice in Fourth Earth RAW is done through ranks in skills, using tools, and other similar modifiers.
+This means you are free to choose other ways to add to or subtract from the dice pool.
 (See "Skill and tools" section.)

-There is always one die in the pool; it's recommended dice pools not surpass 5.
+1 die is always in the pool; sometimes referred to as "the base die."
+It's recommended dice pools do not exceed 5 dice in size.

-More than 5 and the pool becomes physically harder to manage and tends to cross the point of diminishing returns.
+More than 5 and the pool becomes physically harder to manage or roll and tends to cross the point of diminishing returns.

-Using percentages should make this easier to illustrate.
 A difficulty 2 has a 50 percent chance of success.
-With 5 dice in the pool, that becomes roughly 97 percent.
-To get to a 99.9 percent chance of success requires another 5 dice.
-First 5 is a 47 percent gain while 10 is a 49.9 percent gain from the starting point.
+5 dice in the pool makes this roughly 97 percent.
+To up the percentage to 99.9 requires an additional 5 dice.
+Put another way, a 47 percent increase took 5 dice while a 49.9 increase takes 10.
+And, with that success probability, it might be easier for the narrator (or player in the role) to make the difficulty 1; automatic success.

-For cases where a larger pool might feel like the "right" answer, consider adjusting the difficulty.
-Consider a difficulty 20 with 5 dice in the pool, which is roughly a 23 percent chance of success.
-If the pool had 10 dice, it would be a 40 percent chance, which is roughly a difficulty 5 with 5 dice in the pool; the margin of difference is less than 1 percent.
+Things may seem to change at a higher difficulty level and typically this can be overcome by adjusting the initial difficulty.
+For example, a difficulty 20 with 5 dice in the pool has a success probability of roughly 23 percent.
+If the pool had 10 dice, the success probability would be 40 percent, which is roughly a difficulty 5 with 5 dice in the pool; with a margin less than 1 percent.
+(This level of fine-grain control may require more crunching, however.)

 It is recommended players (and narrators) determine the maximum dice pool size up front, then:

-1. subtract one for the base pool and
+1. subtract one for the base pool (for the base die) and
 2. split the remainder between skill ranks, tool ranks, and any other ways the dice pool might increase.

 ## Movement